 This guide references some of the benefits of insurance policies provided with this card.
 You should read the PDS and obtain independent professional advice before obtaining this product.

 American Express Apple Pay, Google Pay and Samsung Pay support

 American Express cards support Apple Pay, Google Pay and Samsung Pay, meaning you can use this card on your smartphone for easier payments.
 Find out more in our guides below.

 Eligibility criteria for bonus points for existing American Express Card Members

 American Express are quite specific about whether existing Card Members will be eligible for bonus points if they apply for a card, are approved, and meet the minimum spend criteria.

-However American Express don’t allow existing cardholders, even for different types of American Express cards (e.g. Charge, Credit or Business) to be eligible for bonus points offers for cards in a different family.
+American Express don’t allow existing Card Members, even for different types of American Express cards (e.g. Charge, Credit or Business) to be eligible for bonus points offers for cards in a different family.

-The additional lounge access, insurance and other perks are nice to have but are secondary in importance compared to the high Velocity points earn potential.
+The additional lounge access, insurance and other perks are nice to have but are secondary in importance compared to the high Velocity Points earn potential.